The Renewable Energy Law Review: Renewable Energy and the Dodd Frank Act

 2 The Securities and Exchange Commission regulates 'security-based swaps.'

-3 Statement by (currently CFTC Commissioner) Rostin Benham, then on the U.S. Senate Agriculture Committee Staff – Senator Stabenow, Panel on The Effect of Wall Street Reforms on Energy Markets, Virginia Governor's First Biennial Natural Resource Law Symposium, Sept.
-23, 2013.
+3 Statement by (currently CFTC Acting Chairman) Rostin Benham, then on the US Senate Agriculture Committee Staff – Senator Stabenow, Panel on The Effect of Wall Street Reforms on Energy Markets, Virginia Governor's First Biennial Natural Resource Law Symposium, 23 September 2013.

 4 Those with current delivery or delivery during the 'spot' period are part of the 'cash market' for the commodity, and subject to CEA anti-fraud, anti-manipulation and market abuse laws and regulations but not CFTC regulation as futures contracts or swaps.